List of General Hospital characters introduced in the 1980s: Dawn Winthrop

 Dawn Winthrop is a fictional character on the ABC daytime soap opera General Hospital.
 She was the daughter of Monica Quartermaine and David Langton.
 The role was originated by Kim Valentine from January 12 to June 13, 1989.
 Sharon Case (who would later be known for her lengthy stint as Sharon Newman on The Young and the Restless) portrayed the role from June 15, 1989, to February 6, 1990.
 Lisa Fuller briefly portrayed the role from February 8, 1990, to April 12, 1990, and Jennifer Guthrie was the final actress to play Dawn from April 17, 1990, to March 1, 1991, when the character was killed off on February 27, 1991.

 Dawn came to Port Charles in 1989 and became a student nurse at General Hospital.
 It was then learned Dawn was Monica Quartermaine's long-lost daughter with David Langton.
 Dawn was excited to be a part of the Quartermaine family and to fall in love with Tracy Quartermaine's son, Ned Ashton.
 Ned was so happy with Dawn, he bought her Spoon Island.

 In 1990, Ned and Dawn became engaged.
 At the same time, Dawn had a crush on con artist Decker Moss, but still loved Ned.
 On their wedding day, it was revealed Ned had a one-night stand with Dawn's mother, Monica.
 Dawn was so angry, she left Port Charles with Decker in Ned's car.

 Dawn and Decker returned to Port Charles in 1991.
 Dawn made up with her mother and got engaged to Decker.
 While Decker was a way on business, Ned tried to forge a fake letter to Decker from Dawn.
 When Dawn found out, she slapped him.
 Dawn moved in with friend and fellow nursing student Meg Lawson in a condo paid for by Monica.
 Dawn then became very sick, but then got better around the time Decker returned to town.
 They were very happy.

 Edge Jerome wanted to break up and kill Decker and Dawn for Dawn's money.
 Then, during a fire at Body Heat, a club Dawn and Decker owned, he hit both of them in the head with a pipe and framed Decker.
-Sadly, Dawn was murdered.
+Dawn was murdered.
 Decker was later proved not guilty and left town depressed.
 Monica was also very upset.